aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/03-set-up-site-to-site-vpn-gateways.md

 4. Select **`Create Transit Gateway`**

 {{% notice info %}}
 **Default Table Association and Propagation:** In this guide a single transit gateway is configured to enable your VPCs to reuse a common site-to-site VPN connection with your on-premises environment.
-However, by default, we don't want to allow your productoion, test, and team development VPCs to connect to each other.
+However, by default, we don't want to allow your production, test, and team development VPCs to connect to each other.
 In this scenario, you'll want to avoid use of the transit gateway's default route table.
-Instead, this guide leads you through the set up of at least two transit gateway route tables so that you have greater control over conectivity and routing between your VPCs.
+Instead, this guide leads you through the set up of two transit gateway route tables so that you have greater control over conectivity and routing between your VPCs.
 Refer to the following VPC guides in regards to isolated VPCs and shared services.
 See [Isolated VPCs](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-isolated.html) and [Isolated VPCs with shared services](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-isolated-shared.html).
 {{% /notice %}}

-## 4. Create VPN Transit Gateway Attachment
+## 4. Create VPN transit gateway attachment

 1. Select **`Transit Gateway Attachments`**
 2. Select **`Create Transit Gateway Attachment`**